yifeikang/Microbiome_MiSeq/Log in.md

 Then type password

--After finish your work, type `exit` to log out
+- After finish your work, type `exit` to log out